stievie/ABx/genavmesh/README.md

 # genavmesh

 Generate Detour navmeshes from input geometry.
+This can be either an `.obj` file or a `.png` heightmap.

 ## Dependencies